Twin Bracelets: Plot

-In 1990s Hui An, a remote coastal village of Fujian (a southern province of the People's Republic of China), the two female protagonists, Hsiu and Hui-hua, have not yet surrendered their dreams of independence.
-But it is clear that they cannot escape the pressures of village society.
+In 1990s Hui An, a remote coastal village of Fujian (a southern province of the People's Republic of China), the two female protagonists, Hsiu and Hui-hua, as they grow up together and become close friends under the strict patriarchal tradition of the local area.
+The film showcases the unique cultural features of women in Huidong, including their signature traditional costumes such as brightly colored headscarves, short jackets and thick silver belts, as well as their strict wedding customs.